F-15-F-14-Official-Community-Mod/dcdesigns-aircraft-f15-mod-hotfixes/README.md

 <h3>***MSFS Marketplace purchased DC Design F-15(C/D/E/I) users***</h3>
 <h4>For marketplace users of the official product, due to Asobo restrictions and DRM encryption protection,<br>
-           unfortunately our mod will not be able to work
+           unfortunately our mod will not be able to work, at this current time.
            <br><br>
            Note- If there is any progress related to the MSFS Marketplace users we will update as soon as possible
 </h4>